 The following mapping contains the fields that are sent as part of the Item Master Feed from Content Director.

+The following mapping contains the format/mapping of the Sterling interfaces that are gong to be used to load the Item Master data.

 The sequencing of messages for the catalog load is as follows: